neonkore/Nunicode/README.md

 ### extension performance

 This section is only to give a general idea on nunicode SQLite extension performance.
-In the table below the following SQL queries and tables were used:

 Numbers are measured by SQLite3 shell's ``.timer on``, all numbers in seconds.

 Function | w/o extension | ICU (52.1) | nunicode (1.5.1)